pyeventsourcing/eventsourcing/README.md

 test()
 ```

-To use the application with a real database, configure the application using environment variables.
+To use the application with a real database, configure with environment variables.

 ```python
 import os